Frequently Asked Questions (FAQ's)

 If I am paying a marked up bill rate, isn’t it cheaper just to hire a full-time

 Sometimes it is!
 But often it makes sense to use consultants for a variety of reasons: First, you are saving on the administrative costs of hiring new employees, such as newspaper ads, job fairs, testing, reference checking, background checking, and payroll processing.
-Also, since Staff IT payrolls the employee, you do not have the costs associated with matching taxes and insurances such as health, life, dental and disability.
+Also, since OperationIT, formerly Staff IT, payrolls the employee, you do not have the costs associated with matching taxes and insurances such as health, life, dental and disability.